lowRISC/opentitan/sw/device/lib/base/README.md

----
-title: "libbase: The OpenTitan Standard Library"
+# libbase: The OpenTitan Standard Library
----

 This subtree provides headers and libraries known collectively as `libbase`, which serve as OpenTitan's ersatz `libc`.